enderpirate98/Cachyos-look-and-feel/README.md

 If you have any issues report them to the CachyOS develupment team.

-This guide was made by me and you can modify it, just mention enderpirate98 as the origional author.
-The actual files mentioned in these instructions were not made by me, they were made by the wonderful creators of the CachyOS Linux Distribution and special thanks to the team for giving me the breadcrumbs that I needed to figure out how to write this guide on installing these wonderful cusimizations!
+This guide was made by me and you can modify it, just mention enderpirate98 as the original author.
+The actual files mentioned in these instructions were not made by me, they were made by the wonderful creators of the CachyOS Linux Distribution and special thanks to the team for giving me the breadcrumbs that I needed to figure out how to write this guide on installing these wonderful customizations!